jansensan/perpetua/README.md

 Perpétua classes allow to use such constants.
 They are currently based upon the [events that jQuery uses](http://api.jquery.com/category/events/) and the [DOM events list on Wikipedia](http://en.wikipedia.org/wiki/DOM_events).

-If you are curious, "perpétua" is the latin word for constance.
+If you are curious, "perpétua" is a latin word for consistency.

 ## Naming convention